codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 [2019-11-18 11:26:33,924] INFO [KafkaServer id=1] started (kafka.server.KafkaServer)
 ```

+As we can is see in above log, kafka broker 1 is started.

 ### Setup Kafka as service
 Now let's install kafka as service.
 So we will stop the running instance using Ctrl+C and then we will follow below steps:
 * Copy file [kafka.sh](scripts/kafka.sh) in etc/init.d/ location.